MandyHole/love-a-lab/README.md

 ### Consistency:

 <p>As I reviewed the site, I realised that there was a bit of inconsistency in various elements across the site, which I sought to address by changing the inconsistent elements to be stylised by classes which I then implemented throughout the site, removing only elements that had to change (e.g., the background image on the hero) to be used in specific ids/classes.
 I used this approach for the headings, buttons, top hero area and form areas (and as I mentioned earlier, redoing the homepage to ensure consistency with row and column gaps/margins).</p>

+### Google Fonts:

+<p>As I reviewed the deployed site on my mobile, I realised that it wasn't recognising the Google Chewy font family and instead used a cursive.
+I realised that the link to the Google fonts was at the bottom of the CSS file instead of the top so I moved it to the top, which fixed the issue.
+To be on the safe side, I also changed the alternative font family to serif instead of cursive in case a font rendering issues happened to occur.</p>

 ### Colour contrast: